• Share this on:

 Tips:

-2. Through what channels can you get avocados on the European market?
+2. Through which channels can you get avocados on the European market?

 Avocados are a typical retail product.
 Importers that supply supermarkets and other major retailers offer you the most stable and largest supply chain.
 The main market segment for this channel is Class I Hass avocados.